 Average Snow And Weather Conditions

-Despite not being one of the highest ski areas in the Alps, nor having particularly extensive snowmaking, La Clusaz normally has quite reliable snow cover down to resort level.
-Slopes are mostly north and north-west facing and the majority of the area’s terrain is in the upper half of the 1500m vertical range, above 1800m.
+Despite not being one of the highest ski areas in the Alps, nor having particularly extensive snowmaking equipment, La Clusaz normally has quite reliable snow cover down to resort level.
+The slopes are mostly north and north-west facing and the majority of the area’s terrain is in the upper half of the 1500m vertical range, above 1800m.